Best Phone Grips for Students Android Central 2021

-School is a dangerous environment for most tools and tech, but none more so that phones.
-Phones are essential items in a phone, always in arm's reach but often bumped, dropped, or banged in the hustle and bustle of changing classrooms or running to meet up with friends at lunch.
-Phone grips have been a lifesaver for me and my slim fingers, and considering how affordable these ones are, they're well worth the investment.
+School is a dangerous environment for most tools and tech, but none more so than phones.
+Phones are essential items always in arm's reach but often bumped, dropped, or banged in the hustle and bustle of changing classrooms or running to meet up with friends at lunch.
+The best phone grips for students are a lifesaver for slim and slippery fingers.
+And considering how affordable these ones are, they're well worth the investment.

 - Pop-ular and adaptable: Swappable PopGrips by PopSockets

 - Upgraded in every way: Spigen Style Ring POP

 - Wallet and grip in one: Sinji Pouch Band

 - Best kickstand: Scooch Wingback

 - The classic: Spigen Style Ring

 Pop-ular and adaptable: Swappable PopGrips by PopSocketsStaff Pick

 Swappable PopSockets support wireless charging when you twist off the PopTop while still allowing you a better grip, a larger range of motion, and a flash of style for your phone.
 These also come in a bevy of pop culture character designs, like The Child from The Mandalorian.

 Speck's phone grip is the size of a credit card, comes in dozens upon dozens of styles, and is easy to keep a precise grip on.
 Best of all, since the grip is wide and flat, your phone won't wobble around your desk the way it might with other phone grips.